 - Where does your drinking water come from?
 Does anyone have a well?
 A water tank?

 - Does anyone know where the food in the supermarket comes from?
 How does it get to the supermarket?

 - How many people do you live and eat with?
 Find out who has the smallest household and who has the largest.
-Does anyone live with their grandparents, or an aunt or uncle, or someone to whom they're not related by blood (eg a step-parent or friend)?
+Does anyone live with their grandparents, or an aunt or uncle, or someone to whom they're not related by blood (for example, a step-parent or friend)?

 - In your home, who prepares the meals?
 Do you help with food preparation?

 - Do you share your home with any animals?